Microservices-Demo-Projects/logging-and-distributed-tracing/README.md

 # Configuring Other Dependencies

-- Include the following BOMs in the `pom.xml` files of all four demo projects so that we can get the other dependencies corresponding to the BOMs that are required and compatible without mentioning the specific dependency versions everywhere.
+- Include the following BOMs in the `pom.xml` files of all four demo projects so that we can get the other dependencies corresponding that are required and compatible for logging traceIds without mentioning the specific dependency versions everywhere.

     ```XML
     <dependencyManagement>